MicroCT-Based Vascular Imaging in Bone and Peri-Implant Tissues

 The vasculature of all animals was instilled with the iodine-based contrast agent μAngiofil (Fumedica AG, Switzerland).

-The contrast agent μAngiofil was prepared following the manufacturer’s instructions by first combining the two components ‘Contrast Solution’ and ‘PU’.
-These pre-mixed components were then mixed with a hardener immediately before instillation into the cannulated vascular system of the animals.
-Perfusion was conducted using a syringe pump to maintain consistent flow rates between 1 and 1.5 ml/min, ensuring reproducibility across experiments.
+The contrast agent μAngiofil was prepared following the manufacturer’s instructions by first combining the two components ‘Contrast Solution’ and ‘PU’, already packaged at the correct ratio.
+Just prior to perfusion, this mixture was combined with a hardener immediately before instillation into the cannulated vascular system of the animals.
+The correct mixing ratio is determined by the different syringe sizes of the contrast-enhanced PU and the hardener in the commercially available μAngiofil sets.
+Perfusion was conducted using a syringe pump to maintain consistent flow rates between 1 and 1.5 ml/min, ensuring reproducibility across experiments and consistent vascular filling.

-The perfusion of the animals was performed as previously described [21,22].
+Perfusion of the animals was performed as previously described [23,24].
 Heparinized animals were deeply anesthetized.
 Details on anesthesia for each animal model are provided below.

 For minipigs, the external carotid artery was cannulated, and perfusion was performed similarly.